youtomb/youtomb.github.io/README.md

     Status: Currently static.
     Next Steps: Fetch data from InnnerTube.

-3. Browse/Channels - 0% Done
+3. Browse/Channels/Stantered Feeds/ - 40% Done

-    Status: Need to find a JSON version of it archives for GDATA.
+    Status: Around half the statndered feeds are done (some need to find the right browseId, and some need to be added to the list), I also need to work on user feeds as well.
-    Next Steps: Start work on it.
+    Next Steps: Implement /user/, finish feeds.

 4a.
-Watch - 60% Done
+Watch - 65% Done

     Status: Playing videos and gets the data it needs for the info..
     Next Steps: Implemete realated videos feed.